Trainguy9512/locomotion/README.md

 ---------------------------------------------

-BUILD WITH: gradlew clean chiseledBuildForge
+-BUILD WITH: gradlew clean chiseledBuildForge
-USE JAVA 21
+-USE JAVA 21

 > **Warning!**